Plastics Pact Network

 Each pact is led by a local partner organisation, and has set specific, ambitious plastics' circular economy targets, reporting on progress every year.

 To date, pacts are covering 27 countries across North America, South America, Europe, Africa and the Pacific, all working towards a common vision of a circular economy for plastics.
-Further pacts are in development, and set to launch in 2021.

 A full list of participating Plastics Pacts, their targets and organisations involved can be found here.